r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 ...Damn, it didn't work.
 Ah, well, worth a shot.Guess we're on our own after all!All right then, let's do this thing!

 **P.A.
 System**
 Activating Paper Moon.
 Initiating planet navigational chart plus/minus convergence.
-Commencing Shadow Border's docking sequence into reality boundary.</span>
+Commencing Shadow Border's docking sequence into reality boundary.

 **P.A.
 System**
 Disengaging mirror world plane voyage...
 Though the stratum may dissolve, I continue to exist.
-Reapplying timeflow attraction from Reality Space.</span>
+Reapplying timeflow attraction from Reality Space.

 **P.A.
 System**
 0.4 second difference between target coordinates and current recognition, confirmed!
-That's well within tolerances, so we are good to gooo!</span>
+That's well within tolerances, so we are good to gooo!

 **Mash:**
 Khh...!

 **P.A.
 System**
-Emerging from Void Space.Thirty seconds until arrival at Reality Space.</span>
+Emerging from Void Space.Thirty seconds until arrival at Reality Space.

 **P.A.
 System**
-Zero Sail, complete.Emerging into Reality Space.</span>
+Zero Sail, complete.Emerging into Reality Space.

 **--ARROW--:**

 **P.A.
 System**
 The Ortinax exoskeleton is operating within expected parameters.
-Internal pressure regulation, combustion, and weaponry are all good to go.</span>
+Internal pressure regulation, combustion, and weaponry are all good to go.

 **P.A.
 System**
 Armored Shielder is cleared to deploy.Well?
-Feeling up to this, Mash?</span>
+Feeling up to this, Mash?

 **Mash:**
 Yes.
 All of my readings and transformations are working well.
 Although...